-If you'd like to be notified whenever a user submits a survey, you can enable notifications to specific email addresses.
+If you'd like to be notified whenever a user submits a survey, you can enable notifications to specified email addresses.
 When a user submits the survey, each of those email addresses will receive an email containing the user's responses and a link to view the submission in LibWizard.
 If the survey included a file upload field, a link to the uploaded file will also be included.

 To set up email notifications for a survey: